 What is required for API integration?

-APIs require a number of functional and non-functional components to facilitate integration with other APIs, according to Akana.
+The right API management platform requires a number of functional and non-functional components to facilitate integration with other APIs, according to Akana.
 Functional requirements relate to the specific features and objectives of the API itself — that is, what it’s designed to do.
 While these functions can vary considerably between different APIs, some examples include:

 Transmit ad banners to Google or other search engines